The Telltale Head: Plot

+The episode begins in medias res.
 On Monday night, Homer and Bart are chased through the streets of Springfield by an angry mob while carrying the head of the statue of their town founder, Jebediah Springfield.
-Surrounded by the mob, Bart begins to explain the events of the previous day.
+Surrounded by the mob, Bart begins to explain the events of the previous day, which starts the episode proper.

-After going to church with his family, Bart is forbidden by Marge to see the violent movie Space Mutants 4.
-Later on, he runs into three of Springfield's bullies: Jimbo Jones, Kearney Zzyzwicz, and Dolph Starbeam, who invite Bart to sneak into the movie theater to watch Space Mutants 4.
+After going to church with his family, Bart was forbidden by Marge to see the violent movie Space Mutants 4.
+Later on, he ran into three of Springfield's bullies: Jimbo Jones, Kearney Zzyzwicz, and Dolph Starbeam, who invited Bart to sneak into the movie theater to watch Space Mutants 4.

-After being thrown out of the theater by the manager, the gang shoplifts from the Kwik-E-Mart, owned by store clerk Apu Nahasapeemapetilon, throw rocks at the Jebediah Springfield statue and watch clouds.
-Bart remarks that one cloud resembles the statue, but without a head.
-His new friends remark that they wish someone would decapitate the statue, saying it would be funny to see the town upset over it.
-When Bart disagrees, the bullies make fun of him.
-Bart is conflicted and asks Homer whether it is okay to compromise one's beliefs to be popular.
-Homer tells Bart that popularity is the most important thing in the world, as long as it does not involve killing someone.
-That night, Bart sneaks out of the house and decapitates the statue.
+After being thrown out of the theater by the manager, the gang shoplifted from the Kwik-E-Mart, owned by store clerk Apu Nahasapeemapetilon, threw rocks at the Jebediah Springfield statue and watch clouds.
+Bart remarked that one cloud resembles the statue, but without a head.
+His new friends remarked that they wish someone would decapitate the statue, saying it would be funny to see the town upset over it.
+When Bart disagreed, the bullies made fun of him.
+Bart was conflicted and asked Homer whether it is okay to compromise one's beliefs to be popular.
+Homer told Bart that popularity is very important, as long as it did not involve killing someone.
+That night, Bart snuck out of the house, and with no witnesses he decapitated the statue.

-The town is shaken by the crime, which causes Bart to feel guilty about his action.
-The act also does not make him popular with Jimbo, Dolph, and Kearney, who tell Bart they did not actually mean what they said about cutting off the head, and that they would attack the culprit if he were with them.
-Bart begins to fear the consequences were his actions revealed, and his conscience manifests itself as the statue's severed head, which begins speaking to him.
-Unable to go on, Bart finally confesses to his family, explaining that he thought being popular was the most important thing in the world.
-Homer realizes it was his advice that had caused Bart to commit the crime in the first place, and takes responsibility by accompanying Bart as he takes the head back to the statue, returning the story to the beginning.
+The town was shaken by the crime, which caused Bart to feel guilty about his action.
+The act also did not make him popular with Jimbo, Dolph, and Kearney, who told Bart they did not actually mean what they said about cutting off the head, and that they would attack the culprit if he were with them.
+Bart began to fear the consequences were his actions revealed, and his conscience manifests itself as the statue's severed head, which began speaking to him.
+Unable to go on, Bart finally confessed to his family, explaining that he thought being popular was the most important thing in the world.
+Homer realized it was his advice that had caused Bart to commit the crime in the first place, and took responsibility by accompanying Bart as he took the head back to the statue, returning the story to the beginning.

 Bart realizes his act has actually brought the town of Springfield closer together, and the mob agrees.
 The head is then returned to the statue and everyone forgives Homer and Bart.
+As they are leaving, Homer tells Bart that not all lynch mobs are this nice.